uralbash/sqlalchemy_mptt/RELEASING.rst

 1. Merge all intended and verified pull requests into the ``master`` branch.
 2. Create a local build and test:
-    - Run ``python -m build`` to create a source distribution and a wheel.
+    - Run ``uv run noxfile.py -s build`` to create a source distribution and a wheel.
     - Install both artifacts in a fresh virtual environment to ensure they work correctly.
 3. Bump the version number in ``setup.py``.
 (May be included in the pull request.)
 4. Update the changelog in ``CHANGES.rst``.